Last updated on 5 January 2022

 You may have seen articles about anti-gluten diets such as ‘Whole-30’ circulating around the Internet, claiming to make you feel significantly healthier.
-Books such as Wheat Belly by Dr William Davis also entice people with their “lose weight fast” taglines.
-They make bold claims, but how true are they?
+Books such as Wheat Belly by Dr William Davis also entice many people with their ‘lose weight fast’ taglines.
+They make bold claims, but are they true?

-Myth #1: Celiac disease, gluten sensitivity, and wheat allergy are the same things
+Gluten Intolerance Myth #1: Celiac disease, gluten sensitivity, and wheat allergy are the same

 Although all 3 conditions involve an intolerance of wheat proteins, they are different conditions.

 Celiac disease is an autoimmune disorder where ingestion of gluten causes damage to the intestinal lining, generating an immune response that could cause inflammatory reactions in many parts of the body.
-It is usually genetically inherited and has over 200 symptoms ranging from anaemia, stunted growth and infertility, to even developing other disorders such as multiple sclerosis and epilepsy.
+Celiac disease is the most severe form of gluten intolerance, is usually genetically inherited and has over 200 symptoms.

 It is important to make a firm diagnosis of NCGS as many patients who appear to have symptoms to gluten, may actually have wheat intolerance or other forms of food intolerance.
 It is important to understand that the term wheat, or other food, intolerance simply means that a person develops certain symptoms which they suspect to be triggered by that food.

 In the large majority of food intolerance it is to the poorly digested, and easily fermentable, constituents of these foods.
 In general, with these foods, the majority of people (regardless of whether they complain or not) will develop symptoms of bloating and gas if a large quantity is consumed.
 This type of food intolerance can usually be predicted, and diagnosed by experienced physicians, without the need for any testing.